 Remember Artifactory CLI?
 That was the tool we released several months ago to simplify your automation scripts while optimizing upload and download of files to and from Artifactory.
 Well, after hundreds of downloads and a lot of great feedback we got, we decided “what’s good for Artifactory, is good for Bintray too.”
 So please meet…

 JFrog CLI is an evolution of Artifactory CLI and effectively replaces it adding commands that simplify your work with Bintray, just like Artifactory CLI simplified your work with Artifactory.
-You might want to recap on our post about Artifactory CLI, but if you’re thinking tl;dr, here, briefly, are the main points again:
+To recap on our post about Artifactory CLI, here, briefly, are the main points again:

 - Easy to install (your grandmother could do it)